 Housing Starts as measured by the Census Bureau represent excavation beginning for the footings or foundation of a building.
 All housing units in a multifamily building are defined as being started when this excavation begins.
 Beginning with data for September 1992, estimates of housing starts include units in structures being totally rebuilt on an existing foundation.
 Homes represent both the largest expense, and the largest asset for a large percentage of Americans, and increases in housing starts relative to population growth, are an indicator of future consumption and debt levels.

 While they are volatile, housing starts have been in the 1.4 – 1.5 million range on an annual basis going back to the Eisenhower Administration.
 They did fall precipitously during the 2008 financial crisis and have never recovered to prior levels.
 This is due to a number of factors including lower levels of household formation, as well as asset price inflation due to negative interest rate policies, that have priced many younger people to forego home ownership.
-With housing being such a large portion of the economy, subdued start rates (below 1.4 million annually) will be a drag on production, job growth, and overall economic activity.
+Starts spike during the winter months, as most new construction is occurring in the sunbelt.
+This year was no exception, as January starts jumped to levels from both 2004 and 2005 (up to an annualized 1.5 million).
+While this is well below historical levels, current family formation is much lower than during the 1970s and 1980s.
 Again, not too low to suggest a deep recession, but low enough to forecast stagnation.

 Producer Price Index by Commodity: All Commodities (PPIACO)